-Easily grown in average, medium moisture, well-drained soils in full sun.
-Prefers consistently moist, humusy loams, but established trees demonstrate adaptability to a wide range of soils and growing conditions.
+Easily grown in average, medium wet, well-drained soils in full sun.
+Prefers consistently moist, humusy loams, but established trees demonstrate adaptibility to a wide range of soils and growing conditions.
 Female trees produce abundant seed crops in some years, and may freely self-seed.

 Planting new green ash trees is no longer recommended given the susceptibility of this tree to the emerald ash borer.
-Green ash trees have typically been used over time in a variety of applications including shade tree, street tree or lawn tree.
+Ash trees have typically been used over time in a variety of applications including shade tree, street tree or lawn tree.